We care about your privacy.

 From time to time we may need to disclose personal information to, or collect information about individuals from various third parties, including:

-- other companies within the Dr Me group of companies
+- other companies within the Tonic Digital Media group of companies

 - credit providers (disclosed and undisclosed)